william-spongberg/COMP30019-Project-2/GDD.md

 ## References ##

 1. Image of Ultrakill's cover image, taken from the Steam page of the game ULTRAKILL: https://store.steampowered.com/app/1229490/ULTRAKILL/
-2. Art taken from the XBOX 1 achievement art for Titanfall 2 achievement named "Power Slide"
+2. Art taken from a steam guide on Counterstrike movement: https://steamcommunity.com/sharedfiles/filedetails/?id=2972053090
 3. Taken from the article "Titanfall 2's Mobility Revolutionized Shooters - Or At Least It Should Have" by Cian Maher, published by The Gamer: https://www.thegamer.com/titanfall-2-mobility/
 4. Image taken from our game
 5. Image taken from prototype of our game